JirkaKrivanek/inject/doc/basicConcept.md

 # Basic concept

-The dependency injection here works like in other libraries - perhaps the terminology is a bit different.
+The dependency injection here works like in other similar libraries - perhaps the terminology is a bit different.

 To incorporate, the application has to: